MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ### Support for robots.txt

 The connector checks to see if there's a robots.txt file for your root site.
-If one exists, it will follow and respect the directions found within that file.
+If one exists, it follows and respects the directions found within that file.
 If you don't want the connector to crawl certain pages or directories on your site, include the pages or directories in the "Disallow" declarations in your robots.txt file.

 ### Add URLs to exclude